Unturned3/Microdot/readme.md

 	porting Microdot to other architectures, installing other programs, etc.
 	This section will probably contain a lot of work contributed by other users.
 	For more details, see the `readme.md` file inside `wiki/4_beyond`.

+> Note: some of the sections can be skipped.
+If such conditions apply, it will
+> be made clear in the documentation.
+For example, you can choose to skip the
+> section about manually building a cross toolchain and use a prebuilt one
+> instead.

 # Getting Started